conda/conda/docs/source/download.rst

 * The most popular version of Python is 2.7, and that is included with Anaconda and Miniconda.
 * The newest stable version of Python is 3.4, and that is included with Anaconda3 and Miniconda3.
 * You can easily set up additional versions of Python such as 2.6 or 3.3 by downloading any version and creating a new environment with just a few clicks.
-(See our Test Drive page.)
+(See our :doc:`test-drive`.)

 What about MD5 or SHA verification?
 -----------------------------------